maarten-pennings/cmd/README.md

 ## Streaming

-The [streaming](examples/streaming/streaming.ino) demonstrates the command interpreter, with the `stat`, which now supports streaming.
+The [streaming](examples/streaming/streaming.ino) demonstrates the command interpreter, with the `stat` command, which now supports streaming.
 Streaming allows data to be send to the arduino, without giving an explicit command each time.

 How streaming is enabled, and how it is stopped is up to the command, in this example `stat` uses `*` to toggle streaming mode.